TwitchNovel/Novel/README.md

  "Righty-o captain!"

  With a lot of worry, Lancelot rushed from the room.
-He never was one to be
+He never was one to be brave